 Our services are open to the public every day under COVID-19 restrictions.
 You can join our 11am service every Sunday here on our Facebook page - you do not have to have or join Facebook to watch them!

 The Upper Room is a local charity based in W12 and working with the homeless, with economic migrants and with ex-offenders.
 It aims to give them the self confidence and support they need to become economically independent.

-At the heart of the Upper Room is its meal service which provides nutritious evening meals five days a week.
-Free toiletries, bedding and clothing are also offered when available.
-Additionally help is on hand for onward referrals for health, housing and benefits advice.
+At the heart of the Upper Room - in normal circumstances - is its meal service which provides nutritious evening meals five days a week.
+Free toiletries, bedding and clothing are offered when available and help is on hand for onward referrals for health, housing and benefits advice.

-We are keen to encourage charities, particularly those who are locally based, to take a stall on the Sunday of Green Days.
-This is a great opportunity to share information about your charity, raise some funds and perhaps recruit some volunteers.
-If you are interested in applying for a stall please contact Heather White at email@example.com.
+We encourage charities, particularly those who are locally based, to take a stall on the Sunday of Green Days.
+This is a great opportunity to share information about their charity, raise some funds and perhaps recruit some volunteers.
+Many will be here on Sunday June 12th and we will be sharing their information on social media.